 1. Canada is facing a rising tide of dementia:

-- By 2040, the amount of time family and friends will spend caring for them will skyrocket from 444 million unpaid hours per year to 1.2 billion unpaid hours per year.1
+- Within the same period, the amount of time family and friends will spend caring for them will more than triple, from 231 million hours to 756 million hours per year.

 - As our population ages, dementia will impact a greater percentage of Canadians.

-- By 2040, the economic burden of dementia in Canada will increase from $33 billion per year to $293 billion per year.1
+- By 2038, the economic burden of dementia in Canada will increase tenfold, from $15 billion a year to $153 billion.

 2. There is hope.
 Rising Tide: The Impact of Dementia on Canadian Society offers four possible interventions to lessen dementia's crippling effect on Canadian families, health care system and economy.